monero-ecosystem/promo-video/kovri.md

 Furthermore, correlation attacks are possible with VPNs, making it easy for large attackers to de-anonymize a user's traffic.

 So what can Alice, Bob, Charlie, and Dave do to mitigate these threats?
 They could use Kovri!
-If they use Kovri to exclusively connect to the Monero network, no one will know their IP address, making passive surveillance impractical while substantially improving Monero's censorship resistance.
+If they exclusively use Kovri to connect to the Monero network, no one will know their IP address, making passive surveillance impractical, while substantially improving Monero's censorship resistance.

 As you can see, Kovri is a software that allows users to send transactions more privately than ever before.
 Let's next go over some technical details to have a better understanding of how Kovri works under the hood.